Masty88/permitpal/README.md

 ## Project Overview

-This project addresses the Esri R&D Zurich challenge  for automating the analysis of building data to calculate CO2 footprints.
+This project addresses the Esri R&D Zurich challenge  for automating the analysis of building data to .
 Our solution extracts data from IFC building models, analyzes them against zoning regulations, and provides visualization of building properties and their environmental impact.

 ![AEC Hackathon](https://aechackathon.com/wp-content/uploads/2023/06/aec-hackathon-logo-300x67.png)